h-dhatt/Birthday-Log/README.md

 # Birthday-Log
-This application uses a name to return the individual's birthday.
+This application records the birthdays of family and friends.
-If the person's birthday is not yet added in the application, the database will update and add it.
+If a birthday is not yet added in the application, the database will update and add it.